NMSUD/Form/docs/introduction/package-json.md

 - `npm run setup` - _All scripts that are important for getting the the developer environment ready_
 - `npm run build` - _Generate the output of one or more projects within this solution_
 - `npm run data:<id>` - _Various data projects,
-  - `npm run data:downloader` is used by [FormData][formDataGithub], to download all the data from the database and write them to disk in the correst format.
+  - `npm run data:downloader` is used by [FormData][formDataGithub], to download all the data from the database and write them to disk in the correct format.
   - `npm run data:interactive` is used to quickly run functions from an interactive console
 - `npm run storybook` - _Storybook tasks_
 - `npm run docs` - Documentation generation